Home

 Short Recap

-To support this claim, the Sacred Record points out that Laban's sons had spoken between themselves, when it came to their displeasure of Jacob and his new established wealth:
+Notice how the Sacred Record points out, what Laban's sons had spoken between themselves, when it came to their displeasure of Jacob and his new established wealth:

 "Now Jacob heard the words of Laban’s sons, saying, 'Jacob has taken away all that was our father’s, and from what was our father’s he has acquired all this wealth.'" -- (Genesis 31:1)

-But when it came to Laban he wouldn't say much.
-But his attitude and actions towards Jacob had sent a clear signal that he was no longer happy with the current business arrangement.
+But when it came to Laban, he wouldn't say much.
+But his attitude and actions towards Jacob had sent a clear signal?
+For they'd showed, that he was no longer happy with the current business arrangement, that he had with Jacob.

 Bible Study Online

-Now briefly, I want to touch on the event that takes place while Jacob and his family were packing their things and readying themselves for their journey.
-This event deals with Rachel stealing her father's "household gods" while he was away shearing his sheep.
-Now personally I find this interesting, being that Rachel's husband (Jacob) believed in the Most High God.
-One can't help to wonder while asking the question: "Why would you still your father's "household gods," when you know about, and serve the Almighty God?"
+Now if you don't mind, I would like to briefly touch on the crucial event that takes place, while Jacob and his family were packing their things and readying themselves for their journey.
+Know that this event, deals with Rachel stealing her father's "household gods" while he was away shearing his sheep.
+Now personally I find this interesting, being that Rachel's husband (Jacob) believed in, and had a close relationship with the Most High.

-Also keep in mind that Rachel and Leah didn't know God in a personal way like Jacob did, so they still had the tendency to lean to their own understanding - for that's all they knew.
-Also keep in mind, that Rachel had acted on her own when she took her father's "household idols" and Jacob did not know of Rachel's plans, or actions, when it came to Laban's idols.
+Also consider the fact, that Rachel and Leah didn't know God in a personal way like Jacob did, so they still had the tendency to lean to their own understanding -- for that's all they knew.
+Also keep in mind, that Rachel had acted on her own when she took her father's "household idols."
+For Jacob didn't know of Rachel's intended plans, or actions.

 Bible Study Online